Skip navigation

 It's important to keep in mind that there is no magic bullet diversity recruiting tool.
 You might consider adding a few different tools to your arsenal that make sense for your process and goals.

-Here are three things you can do to ensure a fair hiring process:
+Here are three more ways to help ensure a fair recruitment process:

-• Be aware of potential biases within your organization.
+• Be aware of potential biases within your organization's infrastructure, systems, and practices.

-This means that if your organization wants to be diverse, part of your strategy must be to hire people from all backgrounds, and another part must be to keep your best employees from leaving.
+If your organization wants to be diverse, part of your strategy must be to hire people from all backgrounds.
+However, another part must be to keep your best employees from leaving.

-Here are a few key questions when considering diversity and inclusion onboarding best practices:
+Here are a few key questions to consider:

 • Do your employees feel like they can bring their whole selves to work?

-• Do they feel like they have to assimilate to fit in?
+• Do they feel like they have to hide their identity or assimilate to fit in?

 • Do they feel included on the team and among their peers?